kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Pairwise preferences are the atoms of human subjectivity: the simplest distinction a person can make, running on the "phenomenological bare metal" of perception.
 This simplicity makes them robust (they mean what they say they mean), accessible (anybody can make a relative distinction), general (many decisions can be framed in relative terms), and flexible (pairwise preferences can be aggregated in many different ways).

-> Note: contrary to some depictions, Tinder-style swiping is _not_ pairwise voting, but rather a sequence of pass/fail decisions.
+> Note: contrary to some depictions, Tinder-style swipes are _not_ pairwise judgments, but pass/fail decisions.

 Pairwise preferences have been studied for decades, beginning with the work of [American psychometrician L. L. Thurstone](https://en.wikipedia.org/wiki/Louis_Leon_Thurstone) in 1927 and his research into subjective responses to stimuli.
 Pairwise preferences would find many applications in the ranking and ordering of items: from ranking chess players with Elo, to weighting web pages with Google's PageRank, to allocating credit for open-source contributions with [SourceCred](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4570035).